JeremyYeaton/deprez-yeaton-2022/README.md

-# deprez-yeaton-2021
+# README
+This repository contains the data processing and analysis scripts for:
-Code and materials for Deprez &amp; Yeaton 2021 - The prosody of French ambiguous multiple negative sentences
+D\'eprez &amp; Yeaton 2021 - The prosody of French ambiguous multiple negative sentences